Golden Football Magazine

 Little did anyone know that it would be 40 minutes of playing time before the Steelers scored again.

 Dallas got another good runback, Preston Pearson keeping it this time for 24y to the 35.
-FB Robert Newhouse swung around the left side for 8 before Doug Dennison ran through a big hole at RT to the 43 for a 1st down.
+FB Robert Newhouse swung around the left side for eight before Doug Dennison ran through a big hole at right tackle to the 43 for a 1st down.
 Staubach hit TE Jean Fugett who had his feet taken out from under him by Edwards just after he caught the ball at the Pitt 43.
 Then Newhouse took a quick inside handoff for 16y.
-Staubach called the same play for another 5.
-The top man in the I formation, Dennison, gained 4 at LT.
-Facing 3rd-and-1, the Cowboys went to a two TE formation.
+Staubach called the same play for another five.
+The top man in the I formation, Dennison, gained four at left tackle.
+Facing 3rd-and-one, the Cowboys went to a two tight end formation.
 Ernie Holmes stopped Newhouse just inches short a 1st down.

 Holmes stuffs Newhouse for no gain.

 Landry kept the offense on the field.
-Dennison went over LT behind Blaine Nye and Rayfield Wright for 3y to move the chains to the 15.
+Dennison went over left tackle behind Blaine Nye and Rayfield Wright for 3y to move the chains to the 15.
 Then MLB Lambert decided enough was enough and dropped Preston Pearson for no gain.
-Jack Ham closed the hole and stopped Newhouse for a gain of just 1.
+Jack Ham closed the hole and stopped Newhouse for a gain of just one.

 END Q1: Dallas 7 Pittsburgh 7